ayzoh/webcam_capture/README.md

 /!\ Don't forget to install delegates libraries (e.g. libpng16, libjpeg62..) /!\

 This program has 2 ways of compilation, depending of your environment.
-Remove the one you don't need between Fedora or Ubuntu Makefile.
+Remove the one you don't need between Fedora or Ubuntu Makefile, and rename the one you need in "Makefile".